andytudhope/living-blue-book/source/knowledge_repo/index.md

 Who should ever be put on trial." — Khwāja Shams-ud-Dīn Muḥammad Ḥāfeẓ-e Shīrāzī

 "For him the world is non-existent, and he will not study the unreal; like the compass he circles ever round a point, on which his thoughts, actions, and very being depend: he cannot stray from his course any more than a star can leave its orbit.
 Hence all mystical writings are the record of one spiritual experience and are pervaded by a single overpowering emotion.
 The language of all mystics is the same.
 How often do Law, Emerson, and Shelley remind us of the Masnavi!" — Reynold Nicholson

+"You are the core of the world, its center in every aspect knows that you yourself are the spirit of the cosmos." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

 "A conjuror came visitng with rabbits up his sleeve
 A yogi put us on the mat and showed us how to breathe